- Ethan Davies

 - Giuseppe Raffa

 Giuseppe holds a MSc in Electronic Engineering from the University of Pisa, Italy, and the MSc in Information Security from Royal Holloway.
 Prior to joining the CDT, he spent more than fifteen years in the automotive industry developing Hardware-In-the-Loop systems for engine control units.
-He is mostly interested in penetration testing, malware analysis and development of innovative tools for cybersecurity.
+He is mostly interested in cloud security, serverless computing and static program analysis.

 - Emma Smith